-Stockholders are being asked to approve an amendment to the Stock Incentive Plan to increase the number of shares of our common stock reserved for issuance under the plan by 5,000,000 shares and to increase the maximum number of shares subject to stock option awards that may be granted in a particular year to any employee for purposes of complying with Section 162(m) of the Code to 1,300,000 shares.
-The Board of Directors approved the proposed amendment on March 25, 2010, conditioned upon approval by our stockholders.
+Stockholders are being asked to approve an amendment to the Stock Incentive Plan to increase the number of shares of our common stock reserved for issuance under the plan by 4,000,000 shares.
+The Board of Directors approved the proposed amendment on March 8, 2013, conditioned upon approval by our stockholders.